 Think about the last time you were at a training or workshop.

 How much of what you learned do you remember?
-More importantly, how much of what you remember do you actually use in daily (work), life?
+More importantly, how much of what you remember do you actually use in your daily (work) life?
 This is the amount you actually “learned.”
-So, if your answer is none or not much, then it really is you and you need to do better.
+So, if your answer is 'none' or 'not much,' then it really is you and you need to do better.
 But don’t worry, you’re not alone in this.